iRunFar’s Meghan Hicks has been using the Western Mountaineering HighLite for warmer weather trips for years. Photo: iRunFar/Eszter Horanyi

 How should I take care of my sleeping bag?
 How do I wash my sleeping bag?

-Don’t leave your sleeping bag compressed longer than you need to.
+- Don’t compress your sleeping bag longer than necessary.
 Too much compression can reduce the lofting ability of down.

-Store your sleeping bag hanging or in a large, breathable storage bag where it can loft as much as possible.
-If you plan to hang your sleeping bag, do so in a closet with a door that closes.
-Cats love to climb sleeping bags, as one of our testers has tragically discovered.
+- Store your sleeping bag hanging or in a large, breathable storage bag, allowing it to loft as much as possible.
+If you plan to hang your sleeping bag, do so in a closet with a closed door.
+As one of our testers tragically discovered, cats love to climb sleeping bags.

-Wash your sleeping bag by hand or in a front-loading washer on a gentle cycle.
+- Wash your sleeping bag by hand or in a front-loading washer on a gentle cycle.
 Use soap made for washing down-filled items, such as Nikwax Down Wash Direct.
-Rinse at least twice to make sure all the soap is gone.
+Rinse at least twice to ensure all the soap is removed.
 Set the drier to low and tumble it with three tennis balls to break up clumping down clusters.

-With proper care, a high-end sleeping bag like the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree can last very long.
-Investing in the best ultralight sleeping bag that your budget allows for can make it worth it.
+With proper care, a high-end sleeping bag like the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree can last a very long time.
+Investing in the best ultralight sleeping bag your budget allows for and taking care of it can make it worth the price.

 Our winning sleeping bags from left to right are the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree, Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree, Katabatic Gear Alsek 22F Quilt, Feathered Friends Tanager 20 CFL Sleeping Bag, REI Co-op Magma 15 Sleeping Bag – Men’s, Outdoor Vitals StormLoft Down TopQuilt 15, Zpacks 20F Full Zip Sleeping Bag, and Enlightened Equipment Convert Sleeping Quilt – 20 Degree.
-(The REI Magma has been discontinued since the original publishing of this guide) Photo: iRunFar/Ben Kilbourne
+(The REI discontinued the Magma after the original publication of this guide.)
+Photo: iRunFar/Ben Kilbourne

 I ripped a hole in my sleeping bag.
 What do I do?